BHoM/SAP2000_Toolkit/README.md

 ### Net runtime issues

-There are currently some internal failures in the ETABS API when called in a NET Core environment.
+There are currently some internal failures in the SAP2000 API when called in a NET Core environment.
 For this reason, running the ETABSAdapter in runtimes above NET4 is disabled.

-If you are using the ETABS Adapter with Grasshopper in Rhino 8 you can change the runtime used by Rhino to framework.
+If you are using the SAP2000 Adapter with Grasshopper in Rhino 8 you can change the runtime used by Rhino to framework.
 To do this, please see this link: https://www.rhino3d.com/en/docs/guides/netcore/#to-change-rhino-to-always-use-net-framework

 A fix to allow for higher net runtimes is being worked on.